Doctor of Education in Leadership and Innovation

 Admissions Requirements

-A transcript indicating completion of a master's degree with a cumulative GPA of 3.0 or higher from a regionally accredited institution must be submitted.
+A transcript indicating completion of a master's degree with a cumulative GPA of 3.0 or higher must be submitted.

 Progression Requirements

-- If you are unable to complete your applied research project within the normal course of study, you may contact your Faculty Consultant to secure an extension.
+3. If you are unable to complete your applied research project within the normal course of study, you may contact your instructor to secure an extension.
 The purpose of the extension is to provide you with additional time to complete the project.
 Approval of the Dean's designee is required.
-If granted, you will enroll in an Extension Course.
+If granted, you will enroll in an extension course.
 The University will not charge tuition for the extension course; however, you will be required to pay the normal resource fee.

-- You may not receive transfer credit for any 700- or 800-level course.
+5. You may not use credit for prior learning to fulfill any 700- or 800-level course.

 Certification, State Board, and National Board Exams